Sponsored Residency

 To be considered for a Sponsored Residency, the applying writer must meet the following criteria.

-• You must be 19 years of age of older by the current program deadline.
+• You must be 19 years of age of older by the current application deadline.

 Sponsored Residency application packages must contain all components listed below and must be submitted by the application deadline.
 Each application package must be submitted as a single digital document (in .doc or .pdf format) with a file name as follows: FirstName LastName – Sponsored Residency (where “FirstName” is your given name and “LastName” is your family name or chosen surname).
 Incomplete, late, non-digital, or misnamed application packages are ineligible.

-A. Literary CV/resume up to 2 pages in length (single-spaced; in 12-pt Times New Roman or Arial font).
+A. Literary CV/resume up to 1 page in length (single-spaced; in 12-pt Times New Roman or Arial font).

-• Include relevant education (degrees, literary workshops, mentorships, etc.); publications & accomplishments (awards, previous residencies, etc.); public presentation experience (readings, performances, panels, exhibitions, etc.); and teaching/instruction experience.
+• Include relevant education (degrees, literary workshops, mentorships, etc.); publications & accomplishments (awards, previous residencies, etc.); public presentation experience (readings, performances, panels, exhibitions, etc.); and/or teaching/instruction experience.

 • Emerging writer applicants may supplement a 1-page literary CV with a 1-page letter of support from an established writer or professional author, such as a past mentor.

-B. Letter of intent up to 2 pages in length (single-spaced; in 12-pt Times New Roman or Arial font).
+B. Letter of intent up to 1 page in length (single-spaced; in 12-pt Times New Roman or Arial font).

 • Please identify any barriers to literary creation and/or recognition that you face or have faced (personal, social, political, financial, etc.).